wp-plugins/wpnewcarousels/readme.txt

 Tested up to: 3.8.1
 Stable tag: 1.7

 This plugin is used to create the carousel that can be inserted to any wordpress page/post.
-Support Mutlisite setup.
+Support Wordpress Multisite setup.

 == Description ==
 This plugin is used to create the carousel that can be inserted to any wordpress page/post.
 This plugin also support wordpress multisite setup.